 According to some authors (e.g., Ben-Ami Bartal et al., 2011, 2014; Sato et al., 2015), social release arises from altruistic motives: the free rat senses distress on the part of the trapped rat, and acts altruistically out of empathic concern for its social partner.
 An alternative explanation is based on social contact: social release is motivated by opportunities for social interaction (Hachiga et al., 2018; Hiura et al., 2014; Schwartz et al., 2017; Vanderhooft et al., in press).
 In other words, social release is a type operant (or instrumental) behavior, established and maintained by contingent social contact as a form of reinforcement.
-The competing theoretical accounts have been difficult to disentangle experimentally, owing to the fact that under many conditions in the standard procedure, releasing the other rat from a restraint can be viewed in terms consistent with either a social reinforcement view (opportunities for social interaction) or an altruistic view (releasing a distressed rat, at a cost to the individual).
-Therefore, unless special conditions are arranged to disentangle the two interpretations (cf. Hachiga et al., 2018; Sato et al., 2015; Schwartz et al. 2017), the mere fact of social release may not necessarily support either view.
+The competing theoretical accounts have been difficult to disentangle experimentally, owing to the fact that under many conditions in the standard procedure, releasing the other rat from a restraint can be viewed in terms consistent with either a social reinforcement view (opportunities for social interaction) or an altruistic view (releasing a distressed rat for its benefit, rather than that of the releaser).
+Therefore, unless special conditions are arranged to disentangle the two interpretations (cf. Hachiga et al., 2018; Sato et al., 2015; Schwartz et al. 2017), the mere fact of social release is not sufficient to favor one view over the other.

-Although most of the work to date on social-release procedures has focused on the main procedure, a later set of conditions in the Ben-Ami Bartal et al. (2011) study is especially relevant to the question of underlying mechanisms, yet has received far less empirical attention.
-In these conditions, rats were given a choice between two restrainers, one of which contained high-value food rewards (5 chocolate chips), the other of which was contained a restrained rat.
+Although most of the work to date on social-release procedures has focused on the main procedure, another result reported by Ben-Ami Bartal et al. (2011) has received far less empirical attention.
+In some conditions, rats were given a choice between two restrainers, one of which contained high-value food rewards (5 chocolate chips), the other of which was contained a restrained rat.
 These conditions permitted social release, as in the standard procedure, but here, was pitted against a known and powerful food reward as a means of assessing the relative value of social release.
 On average, the rats learned to approach and open the tube containing food more quickly (earlier in testing) than the tube containing another rat, though the latencies to access both tubes became low and roughly comparable (< 10 s) by the end of the 12-session experiment.
 And on slightly more than half of the trials, the trapped rat was released before the food was completely consumed, enabling the trapped rat access to the food rewards.
 This resulted in lower levels of food intake (70% of maximum, on average) than in a control condition in which the alternative restraint was empty (in which the free rats ate 96% of the food).